evidentlyai/evidently/docs/book/get-started/tutorial.md

 You will use Evidently **test suites** functionality.

 Test suites help compare the two datasets in a structured way.
 A **test suite** contains several individual tests.
-Each **test** compares a specific metric against a defined condition and returns a pass/fail result.
+Each **test** compares a specific metric against a defined condition and returns an explicit pass/fail result.
 You can apply tests to the whole dataset or individual columns.

 You can create a custom test suite or use one of the **presets** that work out of the box.